vrih/gregor/README.md

   (mount/stop))
 ```

-Any transformations over these records happen in `process-records`.
-Each record will be a
+Transformations over consumer records are applied in `process-records`.
+Each record in
-map -- here's an example with a JSON object as the `:value`:
+the `seq` returned by `poll` is a map.
+Here's an example with a JSON object as the
+`:value`:

 ```clojure
 {:value "{\"foo\":42}"